 The MPOs are recipients of Section 5305 planning assistance and are responsible for coordination of FTA programs within their respective areas.
 Their funding is included in their Unified Planning Work Program (UPWP).
 Other requests for FTA funding from within an urbanized area are submitted to the MPO for inclusion in the MPO's Transportation Improvement Program (TIP).
 The MPO staff reviews each application for coordination, conformity (where applicable), and fiscal constraint in relation to TIP goals and objectives.
+In 2020, ADOT and the MPOs agreed to begin providing transit planning funds through the FHWA/FTA Consolidated Planning Grant.
+FTA 5305 (e) funding is also transferred to FHWA and all funding utilizes the higher FHWA match ratio.

 For rural areas, MPD works with the MPOs and COGs to complete transportation planning functions.
 These efforts include Regional transit planning including intercity bus, transit feasibility studies, short-range transit development plans, capital project assessments, and special studies where needed.
-The COGs host mobility managers whose primary role is to assist MPD in coordination and outreach with local agencies and transit providers.
+The COGs/MPOs host mobility managers whose primary role is to assist MPD in coordination and outreach with local agencies and transit providers.
 MPD funds development plans with the COGs and local agencies, and funding for these plans are integrated into the local TIP and then incorporated into the State Transportation Improvement Program (STIP).